 Workers engaged through umbrella companies pay Income Tax and National Insurance as employees and therefore IR35 does not apply.
-It is likely that some flexible workers, working today in the Private Sector as PSC contractors, will move to umbrella employment from 2020 if their client decides that they are operating as “disguised employees”.
+It is likely that some flexible workers, previously working in the Private Sector as PSC contractors, will move to umbrella employment if their client decides that they are operating as “disguised employees”.

-End-Hirer’s should be taking steps to understand and assess their off-payroll workforce.
-End-Hirers should be going through a process of determining the status of the off-payroll workers engaged to understand which workers fall Inside and Outside IR35.
-End-Hirers should also be considering the potential cost implications when a worker is Inside IR35 and what the options they have moving forward, if it is to retain the services of affected workers.
+End-Hirer’s should have taken steps to understand and assess their off-payroll workforce.
+End-Hirers should have gone through a process of determining the status of the off-payroll workers engaged to understand which workers fall Inside and Outside IR35.
+End-Hirers should have also considered the potential cost implications for a worker who is Inside IR35 and what options are available to them moving forward.

 Written by our experts, these guides will give you the tools to understand the implications of IR35 as a contractor, recruiter or hirer.